KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

     *   5.9
 :::

-As shown in table [2](#tab:positron_length), the path depends on the kinetic energy of the positron.
+As shown in [](#tab:positron_length), the path depends on the kinetic energy of the positron.
 The positron can only annihilate if its kinetic energy is sufficiently low, so if it is emitted at high speed, it will travel “far” (up to a few mm).
 During its trajectory, it dissipates its energy in collisions with surrounding electrons.
 The mean path length (positron range) of {sup}`18`F is small and has a very limited effect on the spatial resolution.
 For some other isotopes, like {sup}`68`Ga and {sup}`82`Rb, the positron range is several mm.

 Momentum is preserved during annihilation, so the momentum of both photons must equal the momentum of the positron and the electron.
 This momentum is usually not zero, so the photons cannot be emitted in exactly opposite directions (the momentum of a photon is a vector with amplitude {math}`h/\lambda` and pointing in the direction of propagation).
-As shown in figure [17](#fig:positron_error), there is a deviation of about 0.5º, which corresponds to a 2.0 mm offset for a detector ring with 80 cm diameter.
+As shown in [](#fig:positron_error), there is a deviation of about 0.5º, which corresponds to a 2.0 mm offset for a detector ring with 80 cm diameter.